ecotaxa/uvpec/README.md

   - The learning rate
   - The maximum depth of a tree `max_depth`.
 For technical reasons, it is forbidden to go beyond 7
   - A weight or `weight_sensitivity` that represents the weight we want to put on biological classes during the training because eh, we all know that 90% of images is marine snow
   - `detritus_subsampling` can be used if you want to undersample your training set.
-Keep it to 'False' if you don't want to use it
+Keep it to 'false' if you don't want to use it
   - `subsampling_percentage` is about how much you want to undersample the 'detritus' class of your training set
   - `num_trees_CV` stands for the number of rounds you want to use for the cross-validation.
 The latter is use to determine the optimal number of rounds before overfitting.
 The bigger the number, the longer it takes to process

 You will also notice that there is one last thing. `use_C` gives the possibility to extract the features from images using a C++ version.
-We advise to keep it to 'True' because it is much faster than the python version.
+We advise to keep it to 'true' because it is much faster than the python version.

 Once you are done, run `uvpec config.yaml` in your terminal and wait for the magic to happen !
 You should get everything you need in the output folder you specified.